 A close and easily accessible part of the coast to Wonthaggi is the residential settlement of Harmers Haven, about 6 kilometres south of town off the end of Berrys Road.
 There are steps from the reserve at the top of the cliffs down to the sandy beach below where there are some rock formations.
 Just over a kilometre eastwards is Wreck Beach where a pathway from the car park leads to a lagoon wedged between sand dunes which overlook the ocean.

 Around 8 kilometres south-east of the Wonthaggi town centre is the small seaside community of Cape Paterson.
 A hotel and a few shops can be found at the junction of Surf Beach Road and Market Place.
 Near the eastern end of Surf Beach Road is Cape Paterson's sheltered bay beach which consists of a sweeping stretches of sand, a rock pool for safe swimming and a boat ramp.
 Towards the western end of Surf Beach Road is the Cape Paterson Surf Life Saving Club and a surf beach which is bordered by coastal rock features.

-Cape Paterson marks the start of the 12 kilometre scenic coastal drive to Inverloch which passes alongside the Bunurong Marine Park and offers spectacular coastal views.
+Cape Paterson marks the start of the 12 kilometre scenic coastal drive to Inverloch which passes alongside the Yallock-Bulluk Marine & Coastal Park and offers spectacular coastal views.